MichaelWhitt/git-brownbag/README.md

 - ### git pull (does git fetch + git merge)
   - git pull --prune (removes local branches if they don't exist on remote repo)
   - git pull --dry-run (does a test run of pull but makes no changes)
+- ### git checkout
-- ### git checkout branchToCheckout or commitToCheckout
+  - git checkout branchName or commitHash (switches to branch or commit hash)
   - git checkout -b (create new branch and switch to it) (this is the old way, git switch does the same thing)
 - ### git fetch
   - git fetch then git log -p HEAD..origin/master (to view fetched changes, this compares local HEAD to remote)